ssomagani/decodable-quick-start/decodable/custom/README.md

-# Flink Example Project
+# Decodable Java Custom Pipeline Project

-This project demonstrates how to develop and test custom pipelines using Decodable's SDK.
+This is an Java project demonstrates how to develop and test custom pipelines using Decodable's SDK.

 ## Project Structure